flexera-public/policy_templates/automation/flexera/outdated_applied_policies/README.md

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

 ### Credential Configuration

 - [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
   - `governance:published_template:index`
   - `governance:published_template:show`
-  - `governance:policy_aggregate:index`,
+  - `governance:policy_aggregate:index`
-  - `governance:policy_aggregate:show`,
+  - `governance:policy_aggregate:show`
   - `governance:applied_policy:index`
   - `governance:applied_policy:show`
   - `governance:policy_aggregate:create`*